 I already advocated erring on the side of keeping too much, but you still need to decide how much space you want to devote to it, and don’t let your “just in case” containers overflow!

 It’s easy to come home from a research trip with a stack of new documents and a camera full of photos.
 If I visit a cemetery, I might take several photos of the same ancestor’s grave.
 But I don’t need to keep them all.
 The best time to delete the bad photos and duplicates is right then and there.
 The next best time is at the end of the day, or the end of the trip, or monthly.
 But, if I never delete them, I will end up with so many photos I can’t scroll through and easily find what I want.
-Same goes for paper and digital documents.
+The same goes for paper and digital documents.
 The sooner they are processed and filed (and backed up), the less likely they will end up in a mystery pile.

 Do you have genealogy research materials?
 Are they organized?